Fire Science Technology

 3 Credits (3)

 This course provides an overview to fire protection and emergency services including career opportunities in fire protection and related fields.
 The organization and function of public and private fire protection services is studied including how fire departments fit as part of local government.
 An overview of laws and regulations affecting the fire service is explored along with specific fire protection functions and responsibilities including basic fire chemistry and physics, introduction to fire strategy and tactics and life safety initiatives.
-May be repeated up to 3 credits.
-Restricted to Community Colleges campuses only.

 FIRE 114.
 Fire Behavior and Combustion